alvachien/achihapi/README.md

 Web API for HIH, built on ASP.NET Core 1.0.

 ## appsettings.json
 The appsettings.json has been removed.
+This file is manadatory to make the API works.
+The file defines the connection strings to the database.

 An example file look like following:

 {